 Note: The VarAC team has only tested it with Gmail.
 We were unable to get it working with the Microsoft (outlook.com) email service.
-It may work with other SMTP email services.
+It may work with other SMTP/IMAP email services.

 Congratulations on joining the VarAC Email Gateway world!